-As stated above, the O&M facility would have an operational water demand of approximately 210 gpd for the sanitary functions associated with personnel and any landscaping components.
-The source of water during operation would be connection to existing On-Reservation facilities in the vicinity of the proposed O&M building.
+As stated above, the O&M facility would have an operational water demand of approximately 210 gpd for the sanitary functions associated with personnel.
+The source of water during operation would be connection to existing On-Reservation facilities in the vicinity of the proposed O&M facility.
 Operational water demand is generally consistent with the connection and sizing necessary for a single-family home.